khoih-prog/WiFiManager_NINA_Lite/README.md

 - `~/.arduino15/packages/Seeeduino/hardware/samd/x.yy.zz/platform.txt`

+#### 7. For STM32 boards

-7. **To use Serial1 on some STM32 boards without Serial1 definition (Nucleo-144 NUCLEO_F767ZI, Nucleo-64 NUCLEO_L053R8, etc.) boards**, you have to copy the files [STM32 variant.h](Packages_Patches/STM32/hardware/stm32/1.9.0) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/1.9.0).
+**To use Serial1 on some STM32 boards without Serial1 definition (Nucleo-144 NUCLEO_F767ZI, Nucleo-64 NUCLEO_L053R8, etc.) boards**, you have to copy the files [STM32 variant.h](Packages_Patches/STM32/hardware/stm32/1.9.0) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/1.9.0).
 You have to modify the files corresponding to your boards, this is just an illustration how to do.

 Supposing the STM32 stm32 core version is 1.9.0.
 These files must be copied into the directory: